ProjecticumDataScience/sbtabr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

+# Package ONTOX

-# The ONTOX package for merging and visualizing SBtab files
+## For merging and visualizing SBtab files

 The functions within this package can be used to merge and visualize SBtab files as provided by the SysRev platform.
 It has originally been